 The city of New Ulm has an Oktoberfest double-header with celebrations on two

 consecutive weekends each October.
+Both weekends have festivities in the streets of the historic downtown as well as indoor and outdoor celebrations at the New Ulm Conference Center.
 On the first Saturday, Morgan Creek Vineyards gets everyone in on the winemaking process with its traditional grape stomp event.
 The following Saturday, hop over to Schell’s Brewery for live music, German fare, and of course, local microbrews.

-The annual Cambria Crush at Morgan Creek Vineyards every October is a harvest-time favorite for amateur sommeliers and casual wine drinkers alike.
+The annual STOMP!
+New Ulm Morgan Creek Vineyards every October is a harvest-time favorite for amateur sommeliers and casual wine drinkers alike.
 Part of New Ulm’s Oktoberfest celebration, the Crush has competitions for stomping, costumes, demonstrations, dance performances, as well as wine by the glass or bottle.
 Pair your wine with delicious hors d'oeuvres like European flatbread pizza and Swiss raclettes.

 From bustling downtowns to untouched wilderness, pine forests to bluff country and historic landmarks to modern-day attractions, Minnesota is incredibly diverse.
 If you’re looking for arts and culture, you’ll find it here.
 Places to reconnect with family and friends, we’ve got those too.
 So what is it that makes this state so unique?
 Browse this website, exploreminnesota.com, to learn more.